adamtow/watchcuts/docs/English.md

 - **All Day**: A Boolean value.
 Specify true to create an All Day event.
 Specify false or leave blank to create a timed calendar event.
 - **Notes**: Free-form text field for your WatchCuts Response.

+***

 <span id="errors"></span>
 ## Handling Errors

+<span id="locked-shortcuts"></span>
+### Locked Shortcuts
-If a shortcut has an error while being run by WatchCuts, it will not run again until you “unlock” or resolve the shortcut in WatchCuts.
+If a shortcut experiences an error while being run by WatchCuts, it will not run again until you “unlock” or resolve the shortcut in WatchCuts.

 1. Open **WatchCuts**.
 2. Tap **Locked Shortcuts**.